erenymo/food-based-website/README.md

 You can reach the Live Site here : [Click here !](https://erenymo.github.io/food-based-website/)

-## I have used
+## In this project

-In this project:
+I have used these :

-Semantic HTML5
+- Semantic HTML5

-CSS3 - CSS Grid, Flexbox
+- CSS3 - CSS Grid, Flexbox

-JavaScript - beginner level
+- JavaScript - beginner level

 ## Screenshots